bergesinstitute/grafmethodenglish/book-3-unit-8.md

 > In English, the result clause requires *will*: *If it rains, I will stay home.*

 > 🔹 En español, también es común usar el presente en ambos lados: *Si llueve, me quedo en casa.*
-> En inglés, la cláusula de resultado requiere *will*: *If it rains, I will stay home.*
+> En inglés, la oración de resultado requiere *will*: *If it rains, I will stay home.*

 > The *if* clause can go at the beginning or at the end:
 > *I will stay home if it rains.* This is the same as *If it rains, I will stay home.*
 > When the *if* clause goes first, we put a comma after it.

-> 🔹 La cláusula con *if* puede ir al principio o al final:
+> 🔹 La oración con *if* puede ir al principio o al final:
 > *I will stay home if it rains.* Es lo mismo que *If it rains, I will stay home.*
-> Cuando la cláusula con *if* va al principio, ponemos una coma después de ella.
+> Cuando la oración con *if* va al principio, ponemos una coma después de ella.

 ## Examples (ejemplos)